Origin | Superior two thirds of iliac fossa Inner lip of the iliac crest Lateral aspect of the sacrum |

 Location & Overview

-The iliacus muscle is somewhat fan shaped and connects the hip to the femur.
-It is one of the muscles of the iliopsoas muscle group.
-The other two iliopsoas muscles are the psoas major and psoas minor.
-‘Iliopsoas’ is an abbreviation of the term ‘iliopsoas musculotendinous unit’ which is also sometimes shortened to ‘IPMU’.
-Bundles of the iliacus muscle’s fibers merge with the psoas major as they approach the femur to form a common tendon which inserts onto the lesser trochanter.
-Both the iliacus and the psoas major also pass under the inguinal ligament.
-The psoas minor does not pass under the inguinal ligament because it is connecting onto the hip rather than the femur [1] [2].
+The iliacus muscle connects the hip to the femur and has a fan-shaped structure.
+It is part of the iliopsoas muscle group, which also includes the psoas major and psoas minor muscles.
+The term ‘iliopsoas’ is a shortened form of ‘iliopsoas musculotendinous unit’ and is sometimes abbreviated as ‘IPMU’.
+The iliacus muscle fibers merge with those of the psoas major as they approach the femur, forming a common tendon that inserts onto the lesser trochanter of the femur.
+Both the iliacus and psoas major muscles pass beneath the inguinal ligament.
+The psoas minor does not pass under the inguinal ligament because it is connecting onto the hip, rather than the femur [1] [2].

 Origin & Insertion